Cross-filtering is available only for dashboards; it is not available for legacy dashboards.

 - The visualization’s x-axis Scale Type must not be Ordinal.
 If it is Ordinal, range selection creates separate cross-filters for each data point selected.

-To use range selection, left click on one end of the range you wish to select, and hold and drag to the other end of the range.
+To use range selection, left click on one end of the range you want to select, and hold and drag to the other end of the range.
 When you release your click, the cross-filter will appear at the top of the dashboard and the other tiles will filter on that range.
 You cannot add additional values to range selection cross-filters.

 In the screenshot below, a dashboard viewer has selected the weeks of November 25th and December 2nd.
 You can see the range selected because it is shaded.
 The cross-filter appears at the top of the dashboard.